zulip/zulip/docs/roadmap.md

 ## Desktop apps

-The top goal for the desktop apps is to rebuild it in modern toolchain (probably Electron) so that it's easy for a wide range of developers to contribute to the apps.
+The top goal for the desktop apps is to rebuild it in a modern toolchain (probably Electron) so that it's easy for a wide range of developers to contribute to the apps.